 Note: Our Podcast, “A Year and a Day: Divorce Without Destruction”, was created to be heard, but we provide text transcripts to make this information accessible to everyone.
 All transcripts on our website are created using a combination of speech recognition software and human transcribers and could contain errors.

 Jaime Davis: Welcome to Episode 6 of Season 3 of “A Year and a Day.”
-I’m your host, Jamie Davis.
+I’m your host, Jaime Davis.
 Today, I’ll be speaking via Skype with my colleague Melissa Essick.
 Melissa is a board certified family law specialist and has practiced almost exclusively in the area of family law since 2004.
 Melissa is also professionally trained as a mediator in all family law matters and has been certified as a family financial mediator by the North Carolina dispute resolution commission.
 Melissa and I will be discussing the different types of evaluations you may encounter in your child custody case, including custody evaluations, psychological evaluations and substance abuse assessments.
 Here’s our call.

 Hi Melissa.
 Thanks for joining me today.